infosecB/generate_attacknav_layer/README.md

 # Tech2AttackNav
 ## About The Project
-A Python CLI utility for quickly converting a list or text file of MITRE ATT&CK technique IDs to a MITRE ATT&CK Navigator layer .JSON file.
+A Python CLI utility for quickly converting a list or text file of MITRE ATT&CK parent technique IDs to a MITRE ATT&CK Navigator layer .JSON file.

 - Free software: MIT license
 ## Getting Started